 Johns Hopkins School of Education, Baltimore, MD, June 1, 2015 – Present

-As a 2nd year student, I will defend my proposal in May and dissertation in the summer of 2018.
+As a third year doctoral candidate exploring the design of resources to support systemic innovation in American public school districts, I intend to defend my dissertation in Summer 2018.
 I also serve as a Teaching Assistant and an instructional designer on select projects for the School of Education.

 EdTechTeacher Inc., Dorchester, MA, July 1, 2011-Present